l0tze/CachedDisk/README.md

 If a file is modified and already cached, the cache is not updated.
 This means that the file will be read from the cache and not from the disk.

+This also applies if a file is deleted without using the `delete` method of the CachedDisk.

 ## How it works

 The cache is a simple LRU cache.
 It stores the files in a local directory.
 The cache size is limited by the `cacheSize` option.